 We performed a comparison between IBM Cognos and Oracle Hyperion based on real PeerSpot user reviews.

-Find out what your peers are saying about Microsoft, Tableau, Oracle and others in BI (Business Intelligence) Tools."Report Studio: This is the most powerful and sophisticated tool for professional reporting."
+Find out what your peers are saying about Microsoft, Tableau, SAP and others in BI (Business Intelligence) Tools."The correlation analysis is excellent.
+It's one of the best that I have used to date."

 "The solution's most valuable feature is its ease of use, which makes it easily compatible with other tools."